particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Device OS 6.1.0 2024-05-03

+Device OS 6.1.0 is now in Device Restore USB, Hex Generator, etc..
+Note that this releases is for Gen 3 (nRF52) only; it is not supported on P2, Photon 2, and M-SoM (RTL872x).

 ### Device-side ledger 2024-05-02

 [Ledger](/getting-started/logic-ledger/ledger/) support on Particle devices is now available in Device OS 6.1.0.